AlexanderSaykov/ETL/README.md

 1.6 Sheet30AggregationTransform

-Here you can find transform method which performs all aggrigation functions.
+Here you can find transform method which performs all aggregation functions.
 According to asnuCode it chooses right process.

 2.0 **srs/main/test**